- KAK Industry 9mm NATO Melonite Barrels

 You can learn a whole lot more about the Primary Arms line of Gen II Prism Scopes by clicking here.

-Low power variable scopes generally feature 1x or 1.5x as the low end of their magnification range, and 4x, 6x, or 8x as their highest magnification setting.
-Offering maximum flexibility, these scopes promise a both-eyes-open “red dot” type of sight picture that is very fast at close range, plus the ability to increase magnification for confident target identification and accurate shooting out to medium range.
+Low power variable scopes generally feature 1x or 1.5x as of the low end of their magnification range, and 4x, 6x, or 8x as their highest magnification setting.
+Offering maximum flexibility, these rifle scopes promise a both-eyes-open “red dot” type of sight picture that is very fast at close range, plus the ability to increase magnification for confident target identification and accurate shooting out to the medium range.
 If you’re looking for good speed and reasonable accuracy at target distances from 10 ft to 600 yards, the low power variable optic (LPVO) is tough to beat.

 PRO: LPVOs are the most flexible scopes when it comes to getting on target fast at a wide variety of ranges.
 At 1x they are faster to use than 2.5x-5x fixed magnification prism scopes at close range.
 Yet they often feature more total magnification than prism scopes for easier use at medium range.
 Using standardized tube sizes gives you the ability to pair up your favorite LPVO with the mount that is also optimized for the type of rifle you have and the type of shooting you do.

 CON: You pay a penalty for all this flexibility.
 Compared to a red dot or prism scope, choosing the LVPO will often double the length and weight of the scope sitting atop your rifle.
 There is also a hidden cost involved, because you absolutely need a quality 1-piece mount or a set of rings to attach the LVPO to your rifle, which you will have to buy separately.